Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 <span>10.</span> Compute the center of OBB and its half dimensions.<br>
 <span>11.</span> Create OBB using the center, axes and half dimensions.<br>

-This algorithm is realized in Bnd_OBB::ReBuild(...) method.
+This algorithm is implemented in the *Bnd_OBB::ReBuild(...)* method.

 @subsubsection occt_modat_6_1_2 Creation of OBB based on Axes of inertia

 The algorithm contains the following steps:
 1. Calculate three inertia axes, which will be the axes of the OBB.
-2. Transform the source object (TopoDS_Shape) into the local coordinate system based on the axes from item 1.
+2. Transform the source object *(TopoDS_Shape)* into the local coordinate system based on the axes from item 1.
 3. Create an AABB for the shape obtained in the item 2.
-4. Compute the center of AABB and its half dimensions
+4. Compute the center of AABB and its half dimensions.
-5. Transform the center into the WCS
+5. Transform the center into the WCS.
 6. Create OBB using the center, axes and half dimensions.

 @subsubsection occt_modat_6_1_3 Method IsOut for a point

 1. Project the point to each axis.
 2. Check, whether the absolute value of the projection parameter greater than the correspond half-dimension.
-In this case, IsOut method will return TRUE.
+In this case, *IsOut* method will return TRUE.

 @subsubsection occt_modat_6_1_4 Method IsOut for another OBB